michaelyuen/mikey.baby/src/pages/posts/whoop-there-it-is.md

 ## Day 3

 ### Morning

 Today I ran on the treadmill in the morning and used the activity feature again.
 I'm realizing that I don't exactly know the best way to use it, but I'm learning as I go.
 I say this because I asked the little AI chatbot how to track a run on a treadmill and it told me to select the type of activity before starting it -- so I realized yesterday I should have chosen weightlifting.
 Anyway, I was interested to try it specifically with running since I knew it would track which "heart rate zone" I was in via a Live Activity.
 I enjoyed this a lot.
 I ran 3 miles while frequently checking which zone I was in.
 For the most part, I aimed to stay in zone 2 and 3, but twice I sped up to hit zone 4 and 5 briefly before slowing down again.
 In the past, there was a time when I ran more frequently to the point I used a heart rate monitor and tried to use this as a guide for training.
 This is definitely a motivator for me to run more frequently again, and I'm even curious to try other workouts while cross-referencing with the heart rate monitor.

 ### Afternoon

 I left to meet my girlfriend Surbhi in Manhattan after her workout.
 Later on, upon checking the app I noticed it automatically detected and tracked an activity as "Commuting".
 Interesting!

+## Day 4

+Today I unlocked the "personalized Recovery Score".
+Exciting!
+While it's still going to take time to adjust and learn from, I'd say this is one of the main selling points I was interested in.
+Coincidentally, I expected that today's data should reflect a greater need for recovery due to what I did yesterday and it seems to reflect exactly that.

+Yesterday I ran on the treadmill in the morning, as I mentioned.
+I wasn't exactly sure how this would impact the data.
+It's not something I do commonly enough that I'd expect no impact, but I also didn't feel it acutely.
+However, later in the day we went to one of Surbhi's favorite bars [schmuck.](https://resy.com/cities/new-york-ny/venues/schmuck-nyc) and had several cocktails.
+I definitely expected that to have an impact.
+That's a no brainer, but I was curious to see how it would be represented by WHOOP.
+My sleep performance was rated as 80% compared to my previous three nights being 86%, 83%, and 91%.
+Another difference is that I have the app set so I'll get better sleep on Saturdays and Sundays, so despite that my sleep was still evidently worse, with less recovery.

+Additionally, as I unlocked the Recovery Score today, it paints a pretty clear picture there too.
+My recover was rated as 42% compared to my previous three days being 57%, 58%, and 75%.
+Outlier measurements can be seen for Heart Rate Variability, Resting Heart Rate, and Respitory Rate too.

+What does this mean?
+I think WHOOP is adding data insights to what is generally accepted and pretty intuitive -- if you exercise and drink, you'll have worse recovery the following day.
+I think alcohol is much more of a negative factor.
+More broadly, I only have four days worth of data so while this is fun to consider, I'll need to accumulate more over time to the point where I can use higher-level trends as directional guidance for my training and lifestyle choices.